Taking Elevators Off-Site at Southwestern College

 To make the project more efficient and improve jobsite safety, our team leveraged off-site construction for one of the job’s more complex elements—a two-stop elevator.
 With the off-site method, elements of the project are constructed in controlled environments and subsequently transported to the project site for final assembly.
 While the off-site concept isn’t new, this lean construction approach’s many benefits include the ability to build faster, safer projects at consistently high levels of quality, while driving out material waste and cost.

 Balfour Beatty realized the benefits of off-site construction on the Field House’s elevator system.
 Rather than constructing the system on-site, which involves constructing a shaft made of concrete, installing rails and assembling the car, the team moved the process to a controlled environment.
 There, the elevator shaft was constructed on its side with tubular structure steel.
-All of the welding, rail installation and car assembly was completed off-site.
+All of the welding, rail installation and car assembly were completed off-site.

 Meanwhile, as the elevator system was being manufactured, project construction moved forward in parallel.
 During this time, the project team constructed the elevator system pit based on dimensions provided by the architectural team and confirmed by the elevator manufacturer.
 Once the elevator shaft and system were completed, they were shipped to the site in components and installed in the elevator pit with a crane.
 The Southwestern College project team worked with TL Shield and Modular Elevator Manufacturing to achieve this modular building solution.